Steer builds on Automated Vehicle expertise with key report on implementation in the UK

 Operators will be given permission to conduct pilots using automated taxi and bus-like vehicles without the presence of a safety driver in the vehicle.
 It will be possible for the public to book automated rides through an app, in a similar manner to established ridehailing services.

-The report comes as Steer Associate Susmita Das chaired the Connected and Autonomous Mobility in action session at the Transport Technology and AI 2026 conference at the end of January and following Associate and AV specialist Bhavin Makwana’s appearance on a panel at the Warwick Manufacturing Group (WMG).
+The report comes as Steer Associate Susmita Das chaired the Connected and Autonomous Mobility in action session at the Transport Technology and AI 2026 conference at the end of January, following Associate and AV specialist Bhavin Makwana’s appearance on a panel at the Warwick Manufacturing Group (WMG).

 The key findings are, by 2050: